TimHanewich/Misc-Articles/Foundry-EntraID-Auth/readme.md

 3. Request & Obtain an access token
 4. Consume the Foundry service using that token!

-Now you are prepared to use Foudry by authenticating via Entra ID, a significantly more secure method than using static API keys.
+Now you are prepared to use Foundry by authenticating via Entra ID, a significantly more secure method than using static API keys.
 While a key can be easily leaked, hardcoded, or shared, Entra ID relies on short-lived access tokens that expire automatically, drastically reducing the window of opportunity for an attacker if a token is intercepted.

 Written by [Tim Hanewich](https://www.linkedin.com/in/timhanewich/), Sr. AI Business Solutions Engineer at Microsoft.
 Follow me [on Github](https://github.com/TimHanewich) for more of my content.